 There are three common testing methods used to detect the presence of lead in buildings.
 In lead based paint inspections, our inspector will examine samples of all painted surfaces on the interior and exterior of your property, as well as any that are covered with wallpaper.
 These samples are tested with an x-ray fluorescence that measures lead in the paint without damaging it.
 A risk assessment locates deteriorating paint on the property and evaluates extent and cost of the cause of deterioration.
 Then the deteriorated paint is tested.
 A risk assessment also tests soil outside, in the yard and around the foundation.
 The third method is a hazard screen, which is similar to a risk assessment, but not as in-depth.

-If you are concerned about the possible presence of lead paint in your home or business, and would like to schedule an appointment for lead paint testing, call M3 Environmental Consulting today.
+If you are concerned about the possible presence of lead paint in your home or business, and would like to schedule an appointment for lead paint testing, call M3 Environmental LLC today.